arun786/JUnit/README.md

 }

 the above code will execute the methods in any order.
-If we want that the methods should be executed in the a fixed order, we can use the anotation
+If we want that the methods should be executed in a fixed order, we can use the anotation

 @FixMethodOrder for the class